Vimal7-Aws/aws-docs/docker/Dockerfile Deep Dive Part 1.md

 Both `CMD` and `ENTRYPOINT` define the command that runs when a container starts, but they behave differently.

 ## In CMD instructions the command line parameters passed will replace entirely where as in ENTRYPOINT the command line arguements will be appended
+## CMD and ENTRYPOINT will be jointly used when you have to set some default parameters

 ---